RGLab/FAUST/README.md

 ### Full Annotation Using Shape-constrained Trees

-The `FAUST` package implements the FAUST method described in [New interpretable machine learning method for single-cell data reveals correlates of clinical response to cancer immunotherapy](https://www.biorxiv.org/content/10.1101/702118v2).
+The `FAUST` package implements the FAUST method described in [New interpretable machine-learning method for single-cell data reveals correlates of clinical response to cancer immunotherapy](https://doi.org/10.1016/j.patter.2021.100372).

 Full Annotation Using Shape-constrained Trees (FAUST) is a method to perform discovery and annotation of phenotypes in single-cell data from flow and mass cytometry experiments.